 - the S-NSSAI within the "snssai" attribute;

-- the DNN information within the "dnn" attribute; and/or
+- the DNN within the "dnn" attribute; and/or

-- the identifier(s) of the application(s) within the "appIds", or the service data flow information within the "flowDescs" for which the uplink/downlink data volume information is collected and notified;
+- the identifier(s) of the application(s), within the "appIds", or the service data flow information, within the "flowDescs", for which the uplink/downlink data volume information is collected and notified;

+NOTE 3: The user-plane Energy Consumption Information reporting interval used by the involved SMF(s) is the network-wide configurable starting time and interval T.

 j) for the "SIGNALLING_INFO" event, the time windows for which the NF service consumer is requesting to receive signalling information in the "tws" attribute if the "SignallingInfo" feature is supported; and/or

 k) a reference identifier within the "referenceId" attribute, if the "EnhEventMgmt" feature is supported.